asahu-synaptics/devzone-models-wip/models/sl/sl1600/object_detection/coco/model/yolo_v5/yolov5m-640x480/README.md

 ## License

-License for compiled model for on-device deployment is covered by under [Synaptics Astra EULA](https://github.com/synaptics-astra/doc/blob/main/EULA.rst).
+Both the source model and the compiled model for on-device deployment are licensed under [AGPL-3.0](https://github.com/ultralytics/ultralytics/blob/main/LICENSE).

 ## Learn More